septsea/permesiloj/unlicense.md

 # Unlicense

 Here is an **unofficial** translation of the **Unlicense** into Esperanto.
 It is provided to help more people understand the license.
-It was not published by the author of the license, and **does not** legally state the distribution terms for software that uses the license—only the original English text of the license does that.
+It was not published by the author of the license, and **does not** legally state the distribution terms for software that uses the license—only [the original English text of the license](licenses/UNLICENSE) does that.

+If you want to publish your software under the license, copy the file [`licenses/UNLICENSE`](licenses/UNLICENSE) into the root of your source code.

-The license is a public domain dedication.
+Note that the license is a public domain dedication.

 > This is free and unencumbered software released into the public domain.
 >